Malik2501/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this is my task on functions nested_loops
+this is my function loop task